Originally Posted From April 2011 to January 20, 2012, by phoenix savage

 It is not clear what will be made of these images or how successful I will be in rendering this project any further, but I learned a great deal from my innocent/artistic desire-albeit of no gain or importance to the persons in the images.

 The following images are a few that caught my attention that are indications of labor in Nigeria.
 Women sweep sidewalks, highways, and courtyards daily to provide a fresh look to the environment.
 In Ilorin a city in the North the University of IIorin employees former motorbike taxi drivers to contract out these three wheel taxies.
 The three-wheel taxies were originally introduced in Lagos as an economic scheme to promote small business.
-The name of these things is indicative of a trait that is common in Nigeria to name an item after a person or occurrence that becomes associated with the object.
-I have the hardest time recalling the name of these things but they are named for the man who introduced the idea in the first place.
-Another example of this naming scheme is that there is a yellow flowered weed that is named for a politician that refused to give up his office, the weeds tenacity was seen as equal to the politician’s stubbornness.
-Even vans are put to extreme labor.
+The name, Keke Napep is indicative of a trait that is common in Nigeria, to name an item after a person or occurrence that becomes associated with the object.
+Another example of this naming scheme is seen in a beautiful yellow-flowered weed that is named for a politician that refused to give up his office, the weed's tenacity was seen as equal to the politician’s stubbornness.

 This woman is one of the devotees to the deity Igun who is said to live under the rock and offers its devotees great blessings.
 Igun is worshipped by these women, and while men do visit, as in this hair stylist, it still remains a woman only dwelling place.
 The king comes once a year and is allowed to enter the inner sanctuary of the shrine.